ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 1. Custom Tooltip.

 All of these areas use the old rendering engine alongside the new React UI.
 This means the grid still fully works, you just won't be able to customise these parts of AG Grid using React when `reactUi=true`.

+## Does Anything Break?

+When `reactUi=true`, the mechanism of using React inside the old AG Grid rendering engine is turned off.
+This means React components provided to areas of the grid not yet using React UI will not work.
+For example if you have a custom Header Component written in React, it will currently not work when `reactUi=true`.

+This is temporary while we implement React UI across all of AG Grid.
+Once complete, there will be no part using the old rendering engine and this issue will be no longer relevant.

 ## What's Next